 After she finished she started to step away from the podium, but Chavez stopped her with a gauntleted hand on her shoulder.
 “Ma’am, there’s one last thing they’ll do.”

 “Just watch,” he said dryly.

 The regimental commanders barked out, “Regiment!”
 It was echoed by the battalion commanders with, “Battalion!”
 Then the regimental commanders shouted, “Pass in review!”
 The same command was echoed by the battalion commanders.

 As one each battalion individually fell into column with a six-man front.
 They marched from their positions on the field, swinging right as one and marching forward before swinging left then another left.
 Each column marched past the podium with their guidons leading them, forming a veritable river of powered and unpowered armor.
 When they got close to her position the battalion commander barked out to their troops, “Eyes… right!”
-As one, each soldier marching past, except for those in right column, turned their heads to the right with only the ones in the front rank raising their weapons in salute.
+As one, each soldier marching past, except for those in right column, turned their heads to the right with only the unit commanders in the front rank raising their weapons and the guidons dipped in salute.

 Crow glanced at Chavez, “What are they doing captain?”

 “It’s called a pass in review ma’am,” he said softly enough for her alone to hear.
 “It’s so that you can inspect the troops for good order and discipline.
 It’s a formal military courtesy to any new commander who takes over the unit, or in your case, a new commander-in-chief.
 The President’s Own is typically the ones who would do this for a president, but this is a special occasion.